Do certain daily sounds trigger an over-the-top emotional reaction, but yet don’t seem to bother anyone else?

 Over time, you may also respond to visual triggers, too.
 Seeing something that you know may create the offending sound may elicit a response.

 How Do You Get It?

-This lifelong condition usually starts between the ages of 9 and 13 and is more common with girls.
-It comes on quickly, but isn’t related to any one event.
+The age of the onset of this lifelong condition is not known but some people report symptoms between the ages of 9 and 13.
+Misophonia is more common with girls and comes on quickly, although it doesn’t appear to be related to any one event.